hyphanet/website/content/pages/help.md

 ## Chat with us

-Many of the developers and users of Freenet are on the [IRC]( https://en.wikipedia.org/wiki/IRC) channel #freenet on libera.chat.
+Many of the developers and users of Freenet are on the [IRC]( https://en.wikipedia.org/wiki/IRC) channel #freenet on irc.libera.chat.

 <a href="https://web.libera.chat/?nick=FollowTheRabbit|?#freenet" id="chatlink" class="btn button-custom btn-custom-two">Chat with us</a>